 Mr. Wahl is responsible for the non-educational business management of Dartmoor.
 Andrew served in the Marine Corps before attending college, developing strong leadership and management skills.
 He graduated from Seattle University with a degree in Criminal Justice and joined Dartmoor in 1993.
 Andrew has participated in virtually all aspects of Dartmoor.
 He has taught, managed campuses, supervised human resources, overseen corporate finance, maintained IT, and directed marketing and sales.

 Head of School

 Ms. Conroy provides administrative services and oversees all academic aspects at Dartmoor in order to ensure the delivery of consistently superior educational services for Dartmoor students.
 Kimm has an Ed.S. in Educational Administration from Seattle University and a Master’s in Education from Antioch University.
-She has been a dedicated educator for over ten years.
+She has been a dedicated educator for over fifteen years.
 Kimm is guided by the belief that all students can meet their full learning potential when provided a nurturing and compassionate atmosphere that serves the unique learning profile of each student.
 She is committed to fostering a continued learning community among Dartmoor students and staff.

 Special Education Coordinator

 Ms. Beggs has a Bachelor’s in Child Development from California State University, Los Angeles and a Master’s in Special Education from California State University, San Bernardino, as well her Teacher Certification with endorsements in Elementary Education and Special Education, Pre-K – Adult.
 Deborah joined Dartmoor in 2015 after teaching special education in public schools for 20 years.
 Deborah firmly believes that all children can achieve academic success when given the proper supports and motivation.